 - Dark Souls Remastered

-The PS5 doesn’t have any games outright confirmed for it yet, but the language used by Bethesda during E3 2018 suggests Starfield and The Elder Scrolls VI will both be released for the console.
-We are also curious if Cyberpunk 2077 will release for the PlayStation 5, given the visual quality of the demonstrations we’ve seen thus far.
-This game has also been confirmed for an early 2020 release on current-generation systems, however.
+The PS5 doesn’t have any exclusive games outright confirmed for it yet, but the language used by Bethesda during E3 2018 suggests Starfield and The Elder Scrolls VI will both be released for the console.
+Certain titles including Godfall and Watch Dogs: Legion will release on the system.

 The Nintendo Switch doesn’t support backward compatibility with any games you purchased for other Nintendo systems.
 As it doesn’t have the “Virtual Console” store like the Wii U, 3DS, and Wii, you cannot play those games on the Switch.
 As mentioned previously, you can find ports of certain older Nintendo games on the Switch, but they are typically priced quite highly.